x

 Outlook on the Web

-You may also copy individual emails or groups of emails to your central email server archive folder by selecting the email message(s), right clicking, and selecting “Copy”, then selecting Archive.
-This method is not supported on Outlooks for mobile devices (Android or Apple)
+You may also copy individual emails or groups of emails to your central email server archive folder by selecting the email message(s), right-clicking, and selecting "Copy", then selecting Archive.
+This method is not supported on Outlook for mobile devices (Android or iOS)

 Option 2 "Offline Storage" - Indefinite